-- 67. The ICAAP is expected to ensure that risks that the institution is or may be exposed to are adequately quantified.
-The institution is expected to implement risk quantification methodologies that are tailored to its individual circumstances, (i.e. they are expected to be in line with its risk appetite, market expectations, business model, risk profile, size and complexity). - 68.
-Risks are not expected to be excluded from the assessment because they are difficult to quantify or the relevant data are not available.
-In such cases, the institution is expected to determine sufficiently conservative risk figures, taking into consideration all relevant information and ensuring adequacy and consistency in its choice of risk quantification methodologies. - 69.
-The key parameters and assumptions cover, inter alia, confidence levels, holding periods, and scenario generation assumptions.
+- 73. The ICAAP is expected to ensure that risks that the institution is/may be exposed to are adequately quantified.
+The institution is expected to implement risk quantification methodologies that are tailored to its individual circumstances, (i.e. they are expected to be in line with its risk appetite, market expectations, business model, risk profile, size and complexity). - 74.
+Risks are not expected to be excluded from the assessment because they are difficult to quantify or the relevant data are not available38.
+In such cases, the institution is expected to determine sufficiently conservative risk figures, taking into consideration all relevant information and ensuring adequacy and consistency in its choice of risk quantification methodologies39. - 75.
+The key parameters and assumptions cover, inter alia, confidence levels, correlation assumptions, and scenario generation assumptions.